 - Issues that have an immediate impact on business can get highlighted as employees work closely with matters concerning customers and products/services.

-5. 360° Feedback Survey: Feedback from the organization’s staff is important.
-But in some case, additionally, feedback from other sources such as supervisors, senior management, clients etc., can be gathered using a 360° feedback survey.
-Asking staff members of different categories, their respective colleagues, to participate in a survey and also conducting self-analysis is the key to this employee survey.
+Feedback culture from the organization’s staff is important.
+But in some cases, additionally, feedback from other sources such as supervisors, senior management, clients, etc., can be gathered using a 360° feedback survey.
+Asking staff members of different categories, their respective colleagues, participating in a survey, and also conducting self-analysis is the key to this employee survey.

-A 360-degree feedback survey gives multiple perspectives about an employees performance on the basis of which decisions about training, change of workload and other factors that can further enhance an employee’s performance can be made.
+A 360 degree feedback survey gives multiple perspectives about an employee’s performance on the basis of which decisions about employee training, change of workload, and other factors that can further enhance an employee’s performance can be made.

-These surveys consist 4 to 7 point scale questions which give accurate insights into an employees performance.
+These surveys consist of 4 to 7 point scale questions that give accurate insights into an employee’s performance.
 In some cases, open-ended questions are also used to get more information about the topic.
-Feedback about the entire team, entire organization and also conduct a comparison between two employees and their scores.
+Feedback about the entire organization and the comparison of two employees and their scores is also conducted.
 The specificity of this employee survey is dependent on an organization’s output requirement.

 Analysis of the received results can be used to modify existing strategies and also to develop new ones.
-A critical feedback is a sign of improvement that needs to be taken constructively.
-It gives an organization scope of eliminating the existing errors that offer opportunities for employees and teams to progress.
+Critical feedback is a sign of improvement that needs to be taken constructively.
+It gives an organization the scope of eliminating the existing errors that offer opportunities for employees and teams to progress.

 360 degree feedback surveys are instrumental in understanding the strengths and weaknesses of each staff member.
 Receiving feedback from multiple sources, the management can decide on personalizing training schedules for individuals who feel demotivated to work that will enhance the individual at a professional level and make him/her more suitable for an organization.

-- Employee surveys will give an organization opportunities to focus on aspects such as work culture, attracting new employees, retaining the current ones and constantly focusing on keeping employees content.
+- Employee surveys will give organization opportunities to focus on aspects such as workplace culture, attracting new employees, retaining the current ones, and constantly focusing on keeping employees content.

-- Efforts can be made towards improving employee productivity.
+- Efforts can be made toward improving employee productivity.

 - An organization’s management can make efforts to address the various concerns employees face every day and eventually improve the entire process of solving employee complaints efficiently.